MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adfs.md

 ## Architecture

 This architecture extends the implementation described in [Extending AD DS to Azure][extending-ad-to-azure].
-It contains the followign components.
+It contains the following components.

 - **AD DS subnet**.
 The AD DS servers are contained in their own subnet with network security group (NSG) rules acting as a firewall.